Logging is an essential tool in every developer's arsenal. It helps

 </logger>

 This attribute is set to true by default.
-The <root>
+The <root> tag is not necessary,

 but recommended.